Our Support Team is Fully Devoted to Making Your Job Easier!

-Keeping Customers 100% Happy is Our Top Priority!
-Technical Support is Always Available for Free by Phone and Email
+Unlimited Technical Support Freely Available by Phone and Email

-Admiral Instruments is always ready and willing to answer questions from anyone, whether you are an existing customer or if you use potentiostats from our competitors!
-We love to brainstorm creative ways in which to run experiments.
+Admiral Instruments is always ready and willing to answer questions from anyone, whether you are an existing customer or if you use potentiostats from other companies.
+We love to brainstorm creative ways to run experiments.

-This application note introduces the differences between using a serial connection versus a parallel connection when studying fuel cell or battery stacks.
+This application note introduces the differences between using a serial connection versus a parallel connection when using Squidstats to measure interconnected electrochemical systems.

 Any Squidstat potentiostat can be a very useful tool for quality control testing and to evaluate new material formulations for corrosion protection.